-Mardi Gras is still a few days away, so we can only hope that you are already hard at work on your costume for the celebration on 25 February, Carnival season is well and truly raging all over Europe, and explosions of colour can be found in every corner of our delicious continent.
+Mardi Gras is still a few days away, so we can only hope that you are already hard at work on your costume for the celebrations in February this year, Carnival season is well and truly raging all over Europe, and explosions of colour can be found in every corner of our delicious continent.
 Here are some of our favourites, although be prepared to start drinking well before lunchtime if you choose to visit.

 Sa Sartiglia Oristano, Sardinia

 Two hectic days of superb horsemanship – those fearless equestrian acrobats! – the thunderous rhythms of galloping hooves reinforced by the rolling of drums and blare of trumpets; the roars of applause from the hundreds, the thousands, of local people and visitors who have poured into the usually sleepy town centre of Oristano.
 But what is all this about?
 What actually happens?
 Why are all these people here?
 Sounds like a particularly jolly street party with everyone in fancy dress and horses charging around.
 You’ll definitely want to read more here.

 While not as heralded as its carnival brethren in Venice or Switzerland, for our money there’s no more impressive carnival celebration in all of Europe than the Carnaval de Nice.
 There are all sorts of activities happening during the carnival like dancing, music and floats – lots and lots of floats! – all of which occur on the Promenade des Anglais and Place Massena.